dgochenour/dds_pro_labs_cs/README.md

 ## Lab 02.
 Deadline QoS

 - In `USER_QOS_PROFILES.xml`, add a `deadline` section to the DataReader Qos.
-  - Observe that no data flows; this is because we also need to have the DataWriter offer a deadline.
+  - Observe that no data flows; this is because we also need to have the DataWriter offer a deadline
     - fix the issue in XML
 - Use Admin Console to observe that a QoS mismatch exists
 - Use handlers in `exampleSubscriber.cs` to programmatically learn about
-  a) any QoS mismatch
+  - any QoS mismatch
-  b) any deadline missed events
+  - any deadline missed events
+  - *NOTE* The waitset must be configured before the handers-- this is due to known issue CORE-11125